 While nothing particularly special, this was the first real quality electric guitar I ever owned (first was a junky red Yamaha, then a decent Charvel that I played through Unbroken Chain and for the first year or so of my time with Oversoul), and began my love affair with the Telecaster.
 For that nostalgic reason alone, I miss this guy.
 But the real kicker is that it got stolen, along with a bunch of other gear, from a rehearsal space in Windansea in about 1995.
 It ended up serendipitous, as that's how I came to be in the market for a guitar and purchased the Ibanez Artist (which I couldn't live without), but I still miss my first Tele.

 One fall, my wife and I were returning from Tahoe to San Diego via the scenic route (highway 395).
 We stopped in Bishop for lunch, pulling off the highway down a back street to park.
 Out of the corner of my eye, I saw this organ on the sidewalk, and asked Amy if we could go back and check it out.
 While I wasn't (and still am not) an expert on organs, this baby had a Hammond logo, two consoles of sweet feeling waterfal keys, a couple octaves of foot pedals, a massive tube amp and built in speaker.
 It was in front of a thrift shop so I went in to ask the proprieter how much.
 She responded "Oh that?
-It's free, please take it -- my husband was upset that I accepted it in the first place because we don't normally take furniture..."
+It's free, please take it -- my boss was upset that I accepted it in the first place because we don't normally take furniture..."
 Sooooo, I grabbed a couple guys from the shop next door and loaded into the back of my Subaru wagon (we almost had to leave some of our non-essential luggage at the thrift shop to make room) and headed back home.
 I got it home and it powered up but didn't play; with a little Hammond oil and a few days, if finally came to life.
 The "Baby B" as it's called, really delivered.
 The vibrato rocker switch halfway between on and off even gave a passable Leslie-ish sound...
 A few years later, after having had to move it a couple times already and with a big move coming up I sold it (I told the guy if he ever wanted to move it again, he'd better have some good friends).
 I still wish I had just sucked it up and hung on to it through the move (and all the subsequent moves...).